Tien79/railroad-diagrams/live/doc/readme.md

 I always have been fascinated by formal languages...
 I mean computer languages!
 I just discovered a new way of "representing" those languages and want to share that.

-By representing I mean learn and test if language expression match with grammar rules.
+By representing I mean learn and test if language expressions I can produce are matching the grammar rules.

 # Multiple representations